 Summer Semester Requirement: Attendance at two courses in the summer semester, Introduction to Climbing and Equipment Operations is required before students will be allowed to enter the Lineworker program in the fall.
 For course description information click here.

 Enrollment: A class of 54 students is enrolled once each year in August.
 Refer to the New Students page on this website for information on how to apply for admission, placement requirements and instructions on how to complete your admission file.
-A doctor's examination and approval is required after acceptance into this program.
+A doctor's examination, drug screen, and eye examination for CDL permit is required after acceptance into this program.